-9.1 For further information on this minerals and waste development scheme or any of the documents mentioned please contact the County Council at the address shown below.
-Information on the existing minerals and waste local plans and the development plan process is also available on the County Council's website.
+- 9.1 For further information on this minerals and waste development scheme or any of the documents mentioned please contact the County Council at planning.policy@nottscc.gov.uk.
+Information on the existing minerals and waste local plans and the development plan process is also available on the County Council's website www.nottinghamshire.gov.uk - 9.2 This information can be made available in alternative formats and languages.